 You Are Not Wearing That to School

-The question is, WHO is buying the clothes?
-And, if kids are buying their own clothes, WHO is giving them the money to do so?
+The question is: WHO is buying the clothes?
+And if kids are buying their own clothes, WHO is giving them the money to do so?

 Parents need to do a few things.
 First, they need to get a copy of the appropriate dress code from their child’s school.
 It should be outlined in the standard operating procedures manual.
-Most middle and high schools require students and parents to sign these handbooks at the beginning of each year and copies are available to parents online.
+Most middle and high schools require students and parents to sign these handbooks at the beginning of each year, and copies are available to parents online.
 Familiarize yourself with the dress code.
 Memorize it.
 Because it can be your best friend.
-This way, when your children want you to spend $40 on half a shirt or ripped up jeans, you can blame your non-compliance on the school dress code.
-When your child comes back with, “Everyone is wearing those,” you can state that you and your family are rule followers.
+This way, when your children want you to spend $40 on half a shirt or ripped-up jeans, you can blame your non-compliance on the school dress code.
+When your child comes back with, “Everyone is wearing those,” you can simply state that you and your family are rule followers.
 End of conversation.

 Facebook